 - Food is given to families once a month, and we follow the state and federal income and number of family members guidelines.

-Other annual projects include giving out Thanksgiving baskets and funds for school supplies in the fall.
+Annual projects include Thanksgiving baskets and school supplies in the fall.

-The Center owns the property on Pecan Street, where it is located free of debt.
-Therefore, all funds help people; only a small percentage funds operation.
+The Center owns the property on Chandler Street, where it is located free of debt.
+Therefore, all funds help people with only a small percentage allocated for our operation.